How To Make a Jar Terrarium

 Here’s the result.

-By the way… If you, just like me, really like these kinds of D.I.Y. projects, I’m pretty sure you’re going to love this other guide too!
+By the way… If you, like me, really enjoy these kinds of D.I.Y. projects, I’m pretty sure you’re going to love this other guide too!
 In this one, I explain in detail how to make another very popular type of ant nest: a wooden nest!

 The Drainage Layer

-When doing this, make sure to put the stones down very gently, using your hand to reach the bottom of the jar.
-We don’t wanna break the jar by throwing the stones into it!
+When doing this, make sure to place the stones down very gently, using your hand to reach the bottom of the jar.
+We don’t want to break the jar by throwing the stones into it!

 The Dirt Layer

 When the mesh is in place, we can start filling the jar with dirt.
-I would suggest you use your hand in this step, as we don’t want the dirt to follow to the bottom layer.
+I would suggest using your hand in this step, as we don’t want the dirt to fall into the bottom layer.

 The Tree Branch and The Plants